 More modern cock rings may have a vibrating attachment included, either designed to stimulate you, or designed to press against the woman’s clitoris during sex to stimulate her.
 You might also find options that have two rings, one that goes around the base of the penis and the other around the testicles.

 The most important thing to bear in mind about buying a cock ring is that size and flexibility are key!
-You’re looking for either a material (such as supple plastic) that allows for some stretching, or you’re looking for a ring that fits you snugly but not too tightly when erect.
+You’re looking for either a material (such as supple plastic) that allows for some stretching, or you’re looking for a ring that fits you snugly but not too tight when erect.

-Dildos, strap ons and penis extensions
+Dildos, strap-ons and penis extensions

 Another simple, basic choice is the dildo.
 A dildo is designed to look like a penis, and is generally made from hard or soft plastic, or silicone.

-A variant of the dildo is the strap on.
+A variant of the dildo is the strap-on.
 This is a harness that’s worn around the waist and that holds a dildo in place around the genitals.
-Strap ons do tend to be used more by women on other women, or on men.
+Strap-ons do tend to be used more by women on other women, or on men.